remorses/mongoke/README.md

 ## Todo:

+-   when a type is in a relation but not in the types section, KeyError is thrown
 -   ~~dont lowercase the first letter of query fields~~
 -   make docker image with wheels
 -   ~~remove hard limit of resolved nodes, pass the limit in the configuration~~